lbaw-admin/lbaw-develop/README.md

 ```
 __Note that the container must be running__ in order that you can run exec.
 Therefore, if you pause the containers by hitting Ctrl^C, for example, it won't work.
-This means that you'll have to have one terminal for running the containers and another to exec commands onto the _php container_.
+This means that you'll need one terminal for running the containers and another to exec commands onto the _php container_.

-You may "enter" the container by executing:
+You may as well have a bash inside the container by executing:
 ```
     docker exec -it lbaw_php bash
 ```